sebastien-plutniak/fabryka/README.md

 ## TUTORIAL AND EXAMPLE DATASET

-A tutorial is included in the application (*i.e.* ‘Tutorial” panel) and can also be found in a dedicated article:
+A tutorial is included in the application (*i.e.* ‘Tutorial" panel) and can also be found in a dedicated article:
 <https://zenodo.org/records/16601423>. ’fabryka’ includes an example
 file you can download from the application (‘Upload data’ subpanel).